 We have friends who are so addicted to the news that they receive real-time updates on their phones as events unfold.
 The more something scares them, the more they seem to want a constant feed.
 The news companies know this and deliberately try to scare folks so they will get “hooked.”

 We have another friend who likes to say he’s 2 days ahead of the news.
 Presumably, this is some kind of elite access to be envied, as he apparently is the very first to know.

 How healthy is it psychologically to focus on events and probabilities that are disconcerting at the start of each day?
 Is this the right thing to do to your brain?
 You can’t do much about the news anyway, and the resulting frustration and anxiety is downright distracting.

 “Distracting from what?” you may ask.
 Distracting from what you want to accomplish that day.
-Distracting from your achievement of your own plans and goals.
-Not to mention that your anxiety and frustration can make you feel disempowered, like your efforts are futile anyway.
+Distracting from the achievement of your own plans and goals.
+Not to mention that your anxiety and frustration can make you feel disempowered like your efforts are futile anyway.
 So why bother?
 This is certainly not a good way to start your day!

 So, for New Year’s, here’s a resolution that’s bound to help you be more effective, more focused, and more in control: No news ‘til noon!

 Don’t worry, if something happens that will affect you directly, you will no doubt hear about it from friends and colleagues.
 Plus, you can read all about it after noon.
 But by that time, you will have such a positive head start on your day, you’ll be less affected emotionally by the news of others.
 You’ll be more excited about the progress you’ve made so far on your own plans.
 And you’ll be looking forward to getting back to work to finish what you’ve started for the day.

 “But if I can’t read the news, what can I read first thing in the morning?” you may ask.
 Here’s our short list: